DanMannMann/UmbracoCodeFirst/README.md

+>After many great years I've moved on from Felinesoft.
+This repository has been forked to https://github.com/sacredgeometry/UmbracoCodeFirst which is now where all active maintenance will happen.

 # Code-First for Umbraco

 Code-First for Umbraco allows Umbraco types (document types, data types etc) to be specified in code and automatically